Radiology4U/Application-of-LLM-Models-for-Hemorrhage-Classification-in-CT-Imaging-A-Feasibility-Study/README.md

-# 🧠 Application of GPT Models for Hemorrhage Classification in CT Imaging: A Feasibility Study
+# 🧠 Application of LLM Models for Hemorrhage Classification in CT Imaging: A Feasibility Study

-This repository investigates the potential of GPT models to assist in radiological decision-making by classifying CT scans for hemorrhage detection.
-The study simulates a realistic diagnostic setting, comparing GPT-based predictions with those of human raters at various levels of medical expertise.
+This project explores the use of advanced multimodal Large Language Models (LLMs) GPT-4o, Gemini 2.5 Flash, and Grok 4 Fast Reasoning to classify CT scan images for potential hemorrhage detection and generate diagnostic summaries.
+The goal is to evaluate the feasibility, consistency, and interpretability of LLM-driven image-based clinical reasoning.

 ---